HoangGiangTruong/HoangGiangTruong.github.io/_posts/2023-05-28-CoffeeQuality.md

 ![image](https://github.com/PouringInsights/pouringinsights.github.io/assets/100246099/d7845f49-a232-45ac-8b54-cd0cf578de47)

 OK I admit that this is quite hard to understand, the roasters usually use some word such as “apple”, “caramel”, “Strawberry” to describe their tastes, but it tastes like.. coffee, while they put some “irrelevant” word on it?
 Those words are coming from this wheel.
 The example of Apple or Strawberry are the way to communicate that the expected taste would have some level of sweetness and acidity.
 You don’t need to identify the taste with individual note such as “apple” or “caramel”, you only need to know that is sweet or fruity in example.

 The Flavor is the preference, it represents some good notes in general instead of bad notes.
 For example: you don’t want your coffee taste bitter but wanted to it has more sweet, or it should taste like fruity, those categories are totally different from each other, the flavor score is not bias like sweet is better than acidity because its user preference, the score is the total combination that has no bad notes, that’s all.
 However, this score has so much potential to rely on in tasting coffee.
 Therefore, Flavor is the important trait that will be used in further test.

 Another trait that is hard to understand is about balance.
 It is tricky attribute.
 Unlike Flavors, the score of balance represents the combination of flavour and mouthfeel.
 Many other attribute is relevant to this, we can see it in the heat map of correlation later.
 This attribute is like a well- mixed piece of music.
 The low score of balance is like one element too loud compare to the others.
 So that, the better mixture of coffee notes would bring higher balance.

+Body: This attribute shows the similar score compare to Balance.
+It is about the thickness of coffee when you drink it.
+If you see the coffee is quite strong, have alot of "coffee" in it, instead of some water with coffee flavor, then it is full body, and in contrast, it is light body.
+Sometimes this might make a confusion with underextraction but if you feel everything else is quite good, but not thick as you need, then it is about the body.

-Body: This attribute shows the similar score compare to Balance, Aftertaste score is the lowest score, meaning that the feel of the taste stay not too long in the tongue.
+Aftertaste score is the lowest score, meaning that the feel of the taste stay not too long in the tongue.
 However, this is the high quality coffee, the aftertaste score is 7.6 in average which is that’s how we expected from the Aftertaste in coffee.
 Some decent coffee would have less aftertaste score, as it wont stay longer in the mouth.
 In general, customer could feel the sweet taste after drinking for a while, it’s how the aftertaste work.

 ### Correlation analysis